Fortiter et Suaviter – ‘Strength and Gentleness’

 The Brigidine motto, Fortiter et Suaviter challenges students to be “Women of Strength, Women of Gentleness”.
 These seemingly opposing virtues are in fact complementary notions of moral courage (fortiter) and consideration of others (suaviter).

-Based on their experiences of prayer, liturgy and service to others, students are encouraged to develop a personal spirituality from the fruits of their Catholic tradition and a strong understanding of the Catholic ethos.
+Through experiences of prayer, liturgy and service to others, students are encouraged to develop a personal spirituality that will sustain them and provide a sense of meaning to their lives.

 Liturgy at Brigidine is central to the community expression of faith making it present within the daily life of the College.
-Girls are encouraged as active participants in a range of prayer, sacrament, feast day and community celebration.
-The College celebrates Mass each term as a total school liturgy and each Religious Education class prepares their own liturgy for a class Mass.
-A ministry and liturgical leadership course is offered for the senior students.
+Girls are encouraged as active participants in a range of prayer, sacraments, feast days and community celebrations.
+The College celebrates Mass each term as a school liturgy and we gather together for significant religious and community days to unite as a faith community.
+Students are offered leadership roles in ministry throughout the College to enable these events to be student-centred and to involve young people as leaders.

 The Retreats Program forms an essential element of the overall social, emotional and personal development of the girls.
-Brigidine College Retreats and Camps are held in Term 1 on the same week creating an important collective sense of participation through the whole College and reducing the impact on classes.
+Brigidine College Retreats and Camps are held in Term 1 on the same week creating an important collective sense of participation through the whole College.
 The compulsory Retreats are an extremely worthwhile experience for all girls.

 Retreats at Brigidine College aim to: